atri-biostats/ADNIMERGE2/tools/README.md

   + Generate data-related documentations:

-    - Based on available data in the [`/data`](https://github.com/atrihub/ADNIMERGE2/tree/main/data) directory, data dictionary using user-defined function.
+    - Based on available data in the [`./data`](https://github.com/atrihub/ADNIMERGE2/tree/main/data) directory including a data dictionary using user-defined function.

     - [`./tools/document.R`](https://github.com/atrihub/ADNIMERGE2/tree/main/tools/document.R):

-        + Using actual dataset values and data dictionary
+        + Using actual dataset values and a data dictionary

         + Required two input arguments: a boolean indicator to use an updated data dictionary (`USE_UPDATED_DATADIC`) and list of derived dataset (`DERIVED_DATASET_LIST`)